eliteweblabs/phaseline/README.md

 ## Content Management

-Toki includes Keystatic CMS integration for Case Studies collection management.
+Solid Builders includes Keystatic CMS integration for Case Studies collection management.
 The configuration can be found in `keystatic.config.ts`, which defines:

 - Content collections structure
 - Field configurations